HCL-TECH-SOFTWARE/Notesiniplaybook/CONTRIBUTING.md

 # Contributing

-- Add details about contributing here, if wished, or state contributions not allowed.
+- Contributions are not allowed.